-- 3. If the overtime has not been filled after all of the procedures outlined in Paragraph 2 have been followed, then it will be assigned in inverse order of seniority in the affected job classification, at the worksite where the overtime is required.
+3. If the overtime has not been filled after all of the procedures outlined above have been followed, then it will be assigned in inverse order of seniority in the affected job classification, at the worksite where the overtime is required.
 If the least senior Employee is not qualified or reasonably available, the overtime will be assigned to the Employee next lowest in seniority.
-In the event of an emergency, METRO may assign overtime to any qualified Employee. - D. A Facilities Maintenance Employee, who has gone home after his/her regular shift, and who is called back to work and reports for work, will be guaranteed four hours of pay at the overtime rate.
+In the event of an emergency, METRO may assign overtime to any qualified Employee.

+D. A Facilities Maintenance Employee, who has gone home after his/her regular shift, and who is called back to work and reports for work, will be guaranteed four hours of pay at the overtime rate.
+An Employee who works overtime before his/her regularly scheduled report time and in conjunction with his/her regular shift will be paid for actual hours worked.
 If a Facilities Maintenance Employee can correct the situation without having to report to the worksite, they will be guaranteed two hours of pay at the overtime rate.
 A Facilities Maintenance Employee who is required to be on standby on his/her RDO, including holidays, will receive four hours of standby pay at his/her overtime rate for each set of RDOs, including holidays, or on a holiday not connected to his/her RDOs, that s/he is on standby.
-"Standby" shall mean the time from the quit time of the Employee's shift to the start time of the Employee's next scheduled shift, during which the Employee is required to be available for work. - E. A Facilities Maintenance Employee called in before his/her scheduled report time and in conjunction with his/her regular shift will not be sent home early to avoid overtime payment and will not be required to work beyond a spread of twelve hours.
-An Employee desiring to go home early may request permission from his/her immediate supervisor. - F. Overtime on any shift shall be computed at the rate paid for the Employee's regularly scheduled shift.
+"Standby" shall mean the time from the quit time of the Employee's shift to the start time of the Employee's next scheduled shift, during which the Employee is required to be available for work.

+E. A Facilities Maintenance Employee called in before his/her scheduled report time and in conjunction with his/her regular shift will not be sent home early to avoid overtime payment and will not be required to work beyond a spread of twelve hours.
+An Employee desiring to go home early may request permission from his/her immediate supervisor.

+F. Overtime on any shift shall be computed at the rate paid for the Employee's regularly scheduled shift.
 Overtime on day shift extending into swing shift will be paid at the overtime rate with no hourly shift differential.
 Overtime on swing shift extending to graveyard shift will be paid at the overtime rate with swing shift differential.
 Overtime on graveyard shift extending into the day shift will be paid at the overtime rate with graveyard shift differential.